ABOUT

 Anne Haile

-Anne has been a physical therapist for over 30 years after graduating from Russell Sage College in NY with a degree in Physical Therapy.
-She found a passion for working with patients who have Fibromyalgia and myofascial pain issues in the early 1990s and has not stopped working to further her education as a manual therapist to serve those in pain, whether it be chronic pain or acute.
+Anne has been a physical therapist for 40 years after graduating from Russell Sage College in NY with a degree in Physical Therapy.
+She found a passion for working with patients who have Fibromyalgia and myofascial pain issues in the early 1990s and has not stopped working to further her education as a manual therapist to serve those in pain, whether it be acute, or chronic.
 She founded Haile Physical Therapy in 2008 after realizing there were not enough PT practices where full attention and time was spent focusing one on one with the patients.
 Looking at the whole person to resolve any issue that they find to be inhibiting them from functioning at their best has always been part of her philosophy.
 Through advanced courses in Myofascial Release, Craniosacral Therapy and Dry needling, in particular, she has honed her skills to be a detective looking at the whole body in search of the source of the symptoms.
 Anne is certified as a Myofascial Trigger Point Therapist in Dry Needling and was the first physical therapist in Anne Arundel County to study this specialized treatment.
 She is also certified in Functional Nutrition for Chronic Pain as the source of inflammation and pain is often beyond the musculoskeletal system.
-In her spare time Anne enjoys spending time hiking with her husband, preferably in the mountains, as well as cooking and experimenting with ways to make her favorite recipes healthier.
+In her spare time, Anne enjoys spending time hiking and skiing with her husband, as well as spending time with their grandchildren.
+Cooking and experimenting with her favorite recipes to make them healthier is another favorite activity.